 Nomination and election

 Candidates for the position of CMA president-elect may be nominated in three different ways:

-- when the provincial/territorial medical association (PTMA) to host the annual meeting at which the president-elect will become president (that is, the next annual meeting) presents a nominee (see
+- As the nominee, through an election of members residing in the provincial/territorial medical association (PTMA) hosting the annual meeting, at which the president-elect will become president (that is, the next annual meeting which rotates on a geographic basis) (see

 - nomination of a candidate by any 50 CMA members, which must be received 90 days prior to the first day of the CMA's General Council (GC, held in mid-August)

 - nomination of a candidate by five delegates on the first day of GC

 By way of example for the first scenario, the CMA annual meeting will be held in Winnipeg, Manitoba in August 2018.
 Doctors Manitoba was invited to conduct an election to determine that provincial medical association's nominee for CMA president-elect.
 The nominee was brought forward to the 2017 General Council in Québec City for election by delegates to the position.

 To be eligible for nomination for president-elect via the PTMA nominee route, a person must: